Emma Corrin Got Curtain Bangs — & The New Look Is So '90s

 It wasn't long before Corrin — who captioned her series of selfies, "The *cool* vibe deteriorates as you swipe but the hurrrr still rad" — received lots of comments complimenting her new haircut.
 "Nick Carter??" wrote one, followed by a string of heart-eyes emojis.
 Another simply said: "Hi, I am obsessed."

-London's celebrity hairstylist and colorist Reiss Alexander is the mastermind behind Corrin's new shade.
-He dialed up her signature sandy color in favor of a bottle blonde using bleach, and although it's traditionally pretty difficult to pull off, the platinum hue suits the actress so well.
+London's celebrity hairstylist and colourist Reiss Alexander is the mastermind behind Corrin's new shade.
+He dialled up her signature sandy colour in favour of a bottle blonde using bleach, and although it's traditionally pretty difficult to pull off, the platinum hue suits the actress so well.